MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Related Work

 \boldparagraph{3D Reconstruction from Multi-view Images.} Reconstructing the underlying 3D geometry from multi-view images is a long-standing goal of computer vision.
 Classic multi-view stereo (MVS) methods~\cite{Agrawal2001CVPR,Bleyer2011BMVC,Bonet1999ICCV,Kutulakos2000IJCV,Broadhurst2001ICCV,Kutulakos2000IJCV,Schoenberger2016ECCV,Seitz1997CVPR,Seitz2006CVPR} consider either feature matching for depth estimation~\cite{Bleyer2011BMVC,Schoenberger2016ECCV} or represent shapes with voxels~\cite{Agrawal2001CVPR,Bonet1999ICCV,Broadhurst2001ICCV,Seitz1997CVPR,Kutulakos2000IJCV,Paschalidou2018CVPR,Tulsiani2017CVPR,Ulusoy2015THREEDV}.
 Learning-based MVS methods usually replace some parts of the classic MVS pipeline, \eg, feature matching~\cite{Hartmann2017ICCV,Leroy2018ECCV,Luo2016CVPR,Ummenhofer2017CVPRa,Zagoruyko2015CVPR}, depth fusion~\cite{Donne2019CVPR,Riegler2017THREEDV}, or inferring depth from multi-view images~\cite{Huang2018CVPRDeepMVS,Yao2018ECCV,Yao2019CVPR,Yu2020fastmvsnet}.
 In contrast to the explicit scene representations used by classic MVS algorithms, recent neural approaches~\cite{Niemeyer2020CVPR,Yariv2020NIPS,Liu2020CVPR} represent surfaces via a single MLP with continuous outputs.
 Learned purely from posed 2D images, they show appealing reconstruction results and do not suffer from discretization.
 However, accurate object masks are required.
 Inspired by the density-based volume rendering in NeRF~\cite{Mildenhall2020ECCV}, which demonstrated impressive view synthesis without object masks, several works~\cite{Oechsle2021ICCV,Yariv2021NEURIPS,Wang2021ARXIVb} use volume rendering for neural implicit surface reconstruction without masks.
 However, these methods lead to poor results in large-scale scenes with textureless regions.
 In this work, we show that incorporating monocular priors allows these approaches to obtain significantly more detailed reconstructions and to scale to larger and more challenging scenes.

 \boldparagraph{Incorporating Priors into Neural Scene Representations.} Several researchers proposed to incorporate priors such as depth smoothness~\cite{Niemeyer2022CVPR}, semantic similarity~\cite{Jain2021ICCV}, or sparse MVS point clouds~\cite{Roessle2022CVPR} for the task of \textit{novel view synthesis} from sparse inputs.
 In contrast, in this work, our focus is on implicit 3D surface reconstruction.
-Related and concurrent to our work is Manhattan-SDF~\cite{guo2022manhattan}, which uses dense MVS depth maps from COLMAP as supervision and adopts Manhattan world priors~\cite{Coughlan1999ICCV} to handle low-textured planar regions corresponding to walls, floors, etc. Our approach is based on the observation that data-driven monocular depth and normal predictions ~\cite{Eftekhar2021ICCV} provide high-quality priors for the full scene.
-Incorporating these priors into the optimization of neural implicit surfaces not only removes the Manhattan world assumption~\cite{Coughlan1999ICCV} but also results in improved reconstruction quality and a simpler pipeline.\footnote{Manhattan-SDF~\cite{guo2022manhattan} requires semantic segmentation to determine where to enforce the assumption.}
+Concurrently, Manhattan-SDF~\cite{guo2022manhattan} uses dense MVS depth maps from COLMAP~\cite{Schoenberger2016CVPR} as supervision and adopts Manhattan world priors~\cite{Coughlan1999ICCV} to handle low-textured planar regions corresponding to walls, floors, etc. Our approach is based on the observation that data-driven monocular depth and normal predictions ~\cite{Eftekhar2021ICCV} provide high-quality priors for the full scene.
+Incorporating these priors into the optimization of neural implicit surfaces not only removes the Manhattan world assumption~\cite{Coughlan1999ICCV} but also results in improved reconstruction quality and a simpler pipeline.\footnote{Manhattan-SDF~\cite{guo2022manhattan} requires semantic segmentation to determine where to enforce the assumption.} Compared to NeuRIS~\cite{wang2022neuris}, a concurrent work that proposes to use normal priors for indoor scene reconstruction, we integrate monocular depth cues and further demonstrate the effectiveness of monocular cues on various neural scene representations, ranging from MLP to multi-resolution feature grids.